3mdeb/news-and-ideas/blog/content/post/2020-12-14-docker-testing.md

 check 4th and 8th pin.
 Unfortunately, the Raspberry can only read voltage not exceeding 3.3V.
 The range of GPIO pins of the Arduino is 0-5V so we have to use here a level shifter or voltage divider.
-In our case, we use six 1K resistors connected in the following way
+In our case, we use six 1K resistors connected in the following way:

 ![voltage_divider](/img/voltage_divider.jpg)

 ![voltage_divider](/img/rpi_arduino_diagram.jpg)

-We need to know also how we can program Arduino.
+We need to know how to program Arduino.
 Usually, the Arduino IDE is used for this purpose, but in our case, we need to learn how to program Arduino from the command line so that it can be used in automatic tests.
 One solution is to compile Arduino sketches using Makefile.
 To do that we use package